camunda-community-hub/spring-zeebe/README.md

 An example test case is [available here](https://github.com/camunda-community-hub/camunda-cloud-examples/blob/main/twitter-review-java-springboot/src/test/java/org/camunda/community/examples/twitter/TestTwitterProcess.java).

+>Please do not use `zeebeTestEngine.waitForBusyState(...)` to wait for a timer.
+This will not work as this is also triggered by an incoming job activation.

 ## Run Connectors

 Spring Zeebe project previously included the Runtime for Camunda 8 Connectors.
 It has been moved to a separate [Connectors](https://github.com/camunda/connectors) project.